Here’s a look at the life of writer and activist Gloria Steinem.

 November 18-21, 1977 - Organizes and attends the National Women’s conference in Texas.
-The conference is the first to be backed by the US government, and its purpose was not lawmaking but proposing recommendations for widespread gender equality.
+The conference is the first to be backed by the US government, and its purpose was proposing recommendations for widespread gender equality.

 1983 - Steinem’s collection of essays “Outrageous Acts and Everyday Rebellions” is published.